 In fact, I’ll be making use of these myself this weekend and I’ll be sure to stop back in with an update.
-You may remember that we moved into a new home last fall and we are smack dab in the middle of so many projects at the moment.
-New window coverings are going in.
-Sod is going down, not to mention new mulch and flowers to spruce up the landscaping .
-Did I tell you about the new outdoor light sconces that are going up too?
-And what about the new flooring?
-EEEK!
-Our plates are definitely full, but I know a cleaned out and organized garage will make us feel so much better even as we’re mid-project with so many other must dos on our list…
+You may remember that we moved into a new home not that long ago and we are smack dab in the middle of so many projects at the moment.
+New window coverings were installed last year.
+Sod went down, not to mention new mulch and flowers to spruce up the landscaping.

 Take it all Out